AdityaShekhar21/VOIS_AICTE_Oct2025_MajorProject_AdityaShekhar/README.md

 Significance of the Study

-This analysis helps understand Netflix’s evolving content strategy and user engagement patterns.
-Insights from this study assist in:
+This analysis provides insights into Netflix’s evolving content strategy and user engagement patterns.
+It helps in:

-Balancing global and local content offerings
+Balancing global and local content offerings.

-Recognizing demand trends and viewer preferences
+Recognizing viewer trends and preferences.

-Identifying promising genres and regions for future investment
+Identifying regional and genre-specific investment opportunities.

 Dataset